 Month: August 2023

-Meet Jessica!
-Jessica is a PhD student in the Department of Materials and she is a part of the Centre for Doctoral Training in Advanced Characterisation of Materials (CDT-ACM).
-Jessica’s research focuses on the corrosion of additively manufactured titanium alloys for custom orthopaedic implants.
+Position: PhD Student in the Department of Materials and Centre for Doctoral Training in Advanced Characterisation of Materials (CDT-ACM).

-What inspired you to do a PhD?
+What inspired you to study for a PhD?

 In the penultimate year of my undergraduate course (also in the Department of Materials at Imperial), I spent the summer as a UROP student working with Dr Stella Pedrazzini.

 I was working on a Rolls-Royce project replicating salt corrosion in single-crystal nickel superalloys used in turbine blades in jet engines.
-On my first day of my UROP, Stella and I attended a Rolls-Royce meeting in Derby, allowing me to meet my industrial supervisors.
+On the first day of my UROP, Stella and I attended a Rolls-Royce meeting in Derby, allowing me to meet my industrial supervisors.
 What fascinated me the most was when Stella introduced me as her student who would be conducting the project – it was mind-blowing that in a room full of materials science experts, I could try to solve a problem that would affect all future Rolls-Royce engines!
-At the end of my UROP, we went back to Derby to report my findings, which was very fulfilling.
+At the end of my UROP, we returned to Derby to report my findings, which was very fulfilling.
 There was a lot of scope for future research in the area, allowing me to continue my experiments as my final year project.

-It excites me that I am trying to solve a problem that will benefit industry and society directly and to see the concrete impact of my research in the future.
+It excites me that I am trying to solve a problem that will benefit industry and society directly and see the concrete impact of my research in the future.

 Can you tell us more about your research?